Understanding Theta Waves In Children

 In fact, studies have shown that exposure to theta waves during sleep can lead to better cognitive performance and academic achievement in children.
 While no evidence suggests that theta waves harm children’s brains, more research is needed to understand their effects fully.

-Overall, it seems that theta waves are promising to improve children’s cognitive function and academic outcomes.
+Theta waves seem promising to improve children’s cognitive function and academic outcomes.

 Can theta waves be increased through certain foods or supplements?